-Because NET Cancer is a less common disease, the necessary ‘clout’ needs to be as wide as possible and this means international efforts to supplement national campaigns, particularly for awareness and recognition.
+Because NETs is a less common disease, the necessary ‘clout’ needs to be as wide as possible and this means international efforts to supplement national campaigns, particularly for awareness and recognition.
 But the strategy needs to be coherent and effective?
 Of course, we need to get patients on board because patient stories are vital, particularly (and accurately ….) in the national news and TV.
 Resources (people and cash) are always going to be an issue and some high-profile patients or ambassadors would be extremely useful but they tend not to want to get involved.
 Read my Anatomy blog to understand more about the effects of this issue.

 I strongly believe we need new audiences – nationally and internationally.
 To be more attractive to the ‘outside’ and new audiences, we also need a convincing and compelling ‘line’.
 By ‘line’ I don’t just mean an icon or a phrase, I mean a whole ‘PR’ package.
 It’s very difficult for rare and less common cancers to get high-profile and continuous publicity (sometimes, to be rare or less common is to be ignored).
 Therefore, this ‘line’ needs to be something that captures people’s imaginations and persuades them to be associated with the cause.
 It also needs to avoid being too ‘introvert’ by using oblique, confusing, outdated, single issue icons conveyed by what are essentially memes and which are only liked and shared by patients.

 This time in 2014 my blog viewing figures were modest, less than 5,000.
-I currently stand at around a THIRD OF A MILLION and 180,000 visitors (July 2017).
+I currently stand at almost 400,000 and 200,000 visitors (16 Oct 2017).
 My Facebook site is now the main ‘front’ for my blog.
-However, it’s turning out to be something greater than that having attracted around 5000 subscribers (July 2017) in a relatively short period.
+However, it’s turning out to be something greater than that having attracted more than 5200 subscribers (16 Oct 2017) in a relatively short period.
 If you know anyone who would benefit or be interested, please recommend my blog Facebook page.
 The bigger it is, the more chance I will have to attract the new audiences I mentioned above.